JoeMerriweather-Webb/stunning-octo-broccoli/README.md

 ### Setup

 Setup that applies to the following sections.
+All mix commands should be run from the `app/` directory.

 * Start Postgres locally.
 It should be reachable at localhost:5432 with username `postgres` and password `postgres`.